Tommy Edman Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in MLB.
+- The Yankees pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Yankees have a 3.60 team ERA that ranks second among all MLB pitching staffs.
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.65).

-- The Yankees rank 11th in baseball in home runs allowed (87 total, 1.1 per game).
+- Yankees pitchers combine to allow 90 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- The right-hander's last appearance came on Saturday against the Texas Rangers, when he threw six scoreless innings while allowing five hits.
+- The righty last pitched on Sunday against the Texas Rangers, when he tossed 4 2/3 innings, allowing three earned runs while giving up nine hits.

-- In seven games this season, the 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.